Peer Review Process

 The article accepted with observations, according to the reviewers' criteria, will be returned to its author(s) so that they can make the pertinent corrections.
 Once received, it must be delivered back, with the adjustments, to the reviewers to verify the improvements.

-Finally, the corrections timeline will be defined according to what the editor suggests and agreed with the authors.
+Finally, the correction times will be defined according to what the editor suggests and agreed with the authors.
 In any case, the period may not exceed one trimester; Once this period has expired and if corrections are not delivered, the manuscript will be rejected.

 Peer review average time